adamsilver/fdpb/02-Checkout.md

 1. Delivery address
 2. Delivery options
 3. Payment
-4. Check details
+4. Check and confirm
-5. Confirmation
+5. Order confirmation

-Just like the salesperson, we'll be asking for the right information at the right time.
+Just like the car salesperson, we'll be asking for the right information at the right time.
 The *Check details* page acts as a final check of contracts and the confirmation acts as sales receipt for record keeping.

 ## Delivery address